muchimi/JoystickGremlinEx/docs/usage.md

 ### Release block

 In this section, add the container of actions you want to execute on button release.
 Leave blank for no action.

+## Repeat Container

+This container mimics keyboard auto-repeat.
+It allows for actions to be defined that will auto-repeat while the input is triggered (pressed/on).
+The behavior of the auto-repeat changes with the options selected.

+### Trigger on Initial Press

+This option determines if the actions are triggered immediately when the input is pressed.
+The default is enabled.
+When enabled, an input press will trigger the repeated actions once, then start the auto-repeat if the input is still pressed after the initial delay lapses.
+If not enabled, there is no initial trigger of the actions, and the auto-repeat will start only after the initial delay has lapsed.
+This option has no effect if the initial delay is disabled (set to 0).

+### Repeat count

+This is the number of times the actions should repeat while the input is pressed.
+If set to zero (0), the actions will repeat while the input is pressed indefinitely.
+If positive, the repeats will stop after the number of repetitions has been reached.
+This value resets at every input press.
+The initial trigger is not included in this count.
+A repeat count of 5 will trigger 6 times if trigger on initial press is enabled, and 5 times if trigger on initial press is disabled.

+### Initial delay

+This delay, in milliseconds, is the time between the input is pressed and the time the auto-repeat starts.
+If this value is disabled (set to 0), the auto-repeat starts immediately on input press.

+### Repeat hold time

+This delay, in milliseconds, specifies how long actions are "held", or the time between actions being repeated get a "press" and a "release".

+### Repeat Interval

+This delay, in milliseconds, specifies the time between repeats.

+### Use cases

+The repeat container can be used to auto-repeat one or more actions when an input is held or while a state is enabled.

+The container can also be used to trigger a future action, which only gets executed if the input is still pressed.

 ## TempoEx Container (tempo with chain)